Several people, knowing my background in Chemistry and Energy, have asked me what I think of 'clean coal' power stations.

 A number of tiny CCS enterprises associated with gas fields are already working, and the costs, unsurprisingly, are much higher than planned.
 Those interested in the costs can google "carbon capture Norway".

-Our own Government sinks millions into carbon capture, mainly on discussion committees and government-funded studies.
+Our own Government sinks millions into carbon capture, mainly on discussion committees and government-funded studies, in the hope of grabbing a few newspaper headlines.

 In spite of its unfeasibility, those in charge of our energy policy still say that carbon capture must be built into all new UK coal fired power stations.